What BRCGS Auditors Really Look for in Insect Control Systems

 Auditors will visually assess whether control devices are appropriate for the intended area and risk level, in line with BRCGS requirements.
 For ILTs, this includes:

-- Positioned to avoid the risk of contaminating product, particularly in open food handling areas
+- Positioning to avoid the risk of contaminating product, particularly in open food handling areas

 - Strategic positioning based on potential insect entry points